Caregiver

 Caregiver Education and Skills

 The requirements to work as a caregiver vary by state, so be sure to check what is needed in your area.
-You can choose to become a certified caregiver by taking training through the American Caregiver Association or the Professional Association of Caregivers, but this isn’t always necessary for in-home caregiver jobs.
+You can choose to become a certified caregiver by completing a training course through the American Caregiver Association or the Professional Association of Caregivers, but this isn’t always necessary for in-home caregiver jobs.
 In fact, some employers will provide training to you.

 Patience, empathy, and compassion are key among the soft skills you will need for caregiving jobs.
 It’s also important to have a positive demeanor.
 In addition, you will benefit from good organization and communication skills, as you will likely be interacting with a patient’s family from time to time For more insight into what an employer might be hoping to see in a candidate, review a sample caregiver job description.